adamwdraper/ResponCSS/README.md

 ## Block Grids | .s-g-1, .g-6
 Block grids are designed to be used when you want a certain number of items per row.
 The blocks are floated left and will flow into a grid pattern.
 Block grids are available in 1 - 10 blocks per row.

+## Visibility | .s-hide, .l-show
+Visibility can be adjusted per screen size by using "-hide" and "-show" along with a screen prefix.

 ## Bonus LESS Mixins, Variables and CSS Classes
 <table class="table table-bordered table-striped">